cheng-hsiang-chiu/LLM_projects/README.md

 * text_processing_pipeline.py : Implementing the whole text processing pipeline, including preprocessing, and encoding, and dataloader
 * Analyzing_car_reviews_with_LLMs.py : Implementing systems to do "sentiment classification", "Translation", "Extractive QA", and "Summarization"
 * Embedding_in_Pytorch.py : Using PyTorch to perform text embedding
+* Sentiment_analysis_using_CNN.py : Implementing a text sentiment analysis using CNN